daleao/sdv/Professions/README.md

 <font size="2">
 <details>

 Note that happiness, or [mood](https://stardewvalleywiki.com/Animals#Mood), is **not** the same as friendship.
 This will **not** allow certain animals that already produce every day (i.e., cows and chickens) to produce more that once per day.
-The bonus produce value also applies to artisan goods derived from animal products (such as cheeses, mayos and cloth), honey (bees are animals too), and meat from Animal Husbandry or PPJA Fresh Meat.
+The bonus produce value also applies to artisan goods derived from animal products (such as cheeses, mayos and cloth), honey (bees are animals too), and meats.
 Only deluxe buildings can be considered full, and only barns and coops owned by the Producer will be considered (ownership requirements can be turned off in the configs).
-There is no limit to the bonus value.
+There is no limit to the price bonus.
 </details>
 </font>